Kataman7/PicoDeon/README.md

 3. **Firmware Flashing**
     - Connect the Raspberry Pi Pico to a computer.
-    - Use an appropriate programming tool to flash the UF8 file located in [qmk/](qmk/) onto the Raspberry Pi Pico.
+    - To flash the UF8 file onto the Raspberry Pi Pico, press the "Boot" button on the Pi Pico, connect it to your computer, and then drag and drop the firmware into the designated directory.

 4. **Usage**
     - Connect the keyboard to a computer or another MIDI-compatible device.